awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-environment.md

-# AWS Batch JobDefinition Environment<a name="aws-properties-batch-jobdefinition-environment"></a>
+# AWS::Batch::JobDefinition Environment<a name="aws-properties-batch-jobdefinition-environment"></a>

-The `Environment` property type specifies environment variables to use in a job definition\.
+The Environment property type specifies environment variables to use in a job definition\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-environment-syntax"></a>